andretdias/Web_Applications/README.md

 - Users: Sellers and bidders
 - System requirements: NoSQL, responsive, single page app, works on phones or computers

-The actual app development was not the focus of the course, only building the its blueprint.
+The actual app development was not the focus of the course, only building its blueprint.

 ## First week - Back-end Handlers
 The goal of the first week was to think about all the microservices needed for the app, compile them in a document and providing all the requests that each microservice allows in a RESTful format.